Facilities and features

 There is a PA system with two speakers high at the sides of the chancel arch.
 There are fixed and radio microphones available.

-A cctv monitor showing the bells in operation can be deployed in the church.
+A cctv monitor showing the bells in action can be deployed in the church, especially for weddings and special events.

 See https://daventrydc.gov.uk/living/planning-policy/conservation-areas/